bookofproofs/bookofproofs.github.io/_sources/history/19th-century/stackel.md

 * The post was then offered to Stäckel, who relished such a challenge and threw himself into it wholeheartedly.
 * Stäckel also secured the services of a mathematics assistant.
 * The war affected Stäckel on a personal level with the death of his sixteen year old son, Gerd, who had been serving as an officer cadet.
-* Stäckel's thoughts on the loss of his son echo those of many thousands of parents, wives and children who lost loved ones during the Great War.
 * Considering the circumstances, it is quite remarkable that Stäckel was able to remain mathematically so productive during the war years.
 * Towards the end of the war, Stäckel's health deteriorated following an operation.
-* Stäckel left behind his wife, daughter and remaining son.
-* Elisabeth Stäckel outlived her husband by nearly twenty years, passing away on 6 May 1938, on what would have been her 47 wedding anniversary.
 * Walter Stäckel survived the war and went on to study chemistry, receiving his PhD in 1922.
 * Stäckel continued lecturing long after his illness had taken over and hid the signs even from his closest friends with heroic self-control.
 * He describes how Stäckel's death has left a hole which would be felt for years to come.